Research mentors play an essential role in the success of student poster presentations. A student must have mentor approval to submit a poster.

 - How do I know if my students have registered?

-Up-to-date registration data is available on the Registration Report, available by mid-January.
+Up-to-date registration data is available on the Registration Report, available by the end of November.
 You may search this form for a name by clicking on any cell and then pressing "ctrl + f" or "command + f".
 A search box will appear on the top right of the spreadsheet.
 Entering a word in that search box will highlight all cells that contain that word.
 You may also filter and sort by clicking on the top of a column and using the drop-down arrow/funnel button.

 - I don't want this research published in the abstract booklet